momr/momr/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on building different systems from ground up
+- 🔭 I’m currently working on building different systems from the ground up
-- 🌱 I’m currently learning more about: Microservices and fullstack development
+- 🌱 I’m currently learning more about: Microservices and full-stack development
 - 💬 Ask me about Systems programming, project management, and product management
 - 📫 How to reach me: https://www.linkedin.com/in/medhatomr/